Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 ## Demo

-\<todo\>

-Note: I ran the wrong build on Nikolai.
-You want to rush and maintain 11+ charge on Nikolai for her Commander passive.
+{{ youtube(id="gopOF6H9lmk") }}

 # Keter Realization

-Bring the Elite Squad.
+Bring the [Elite Squad](/articles/ensemble-spoiler-free/#the-elite-squad).
 Make sure you quit to title so that you are able to deckbuild properly.

 Note that during the entirety of this realization, you gain twice as many emotion coins.

 ## Phase 1.1 \- Wrist Cutter